ermishina/MEWEnergy_elo2/README.md

 ### Communication artifact
 - Medium: mobile-first landing page with an embedded scenario snapshot (from `scripts/`), plus a printable 2-page brief for HOA/email/WhatsApp distribution.
 - Rationale: fits mobile sharing habits, fast to skim, localized by ZIP to build trust.
-- Assets: live in `3_reports/m4_communication/artifacts/` (built from PVWatts + URDB data and the Flask visuals).
+- Assets: will be stored under `4_Communicating_Results/` (built from PVWatts + URDB data and the Flask visuals).

 ### M4 deliverables
-1. Audience & strategy doc with personas, goals, channels, and success criteria (`3_reports/m4_communication/strategy.md`).
+1. Audience & strategy doc with personas, goals, channels, and success criteria (`4_Communicating_Results/strategy.md`).
-2. Communication artifact aligned to the strategy (PDF/landing copy) in `3_reports/m4_communication/artifacts/`.
+2. Communication artifact aligned to the strategy (PDF/landing copy) in `4_Communicating_Results/artifacts/`.
 3. Completed milestone survey (course requirement).
 4. Tagged commit created before the deadline (planned tag: `m4-communication`).
 5. Group and individual retrospective stored alongside the artifact.